 Later in the drive, a Dallas player tried to catch a third down pass near the first down marker, and she appeared to fumble the football right after the pass arrived.
 The official ruled both the pass complete and the Dallas player down before the fumble, giving the Elite fourth and inches.
 Jenkins took the ball on the next play and rushed for the first down, keeping the drive alive on the Divas’ side of the field with around a minute left to play in the game.

 But as time was running down, the defense sealed the national championship for the Divas with yet another turnover.
-Gerhart’s pass was intercepted by Espinoza, who returned it down the sidelines to the Dallas 30-yard line with 31 seconds remaining in the game.
+Gerhart’s pass was intercepted and returned down the sidelines to the Dallas 30-yard line with 31 seconds remaining in the game.
 The Divas had won the turnover battle, 5-1, and the defense’s third turnover of the fourth quarter clinched the national title for the Divas.

 Two kneel-downs by Hamlin made it official: the D.C.
 Divas were national champions once again.
 It was the 120th victory in the 16-year history of the D.C.
 Divas, giving the franchise the most wins of any team in women’s football history.
 The Divas claimed their first national championship back in Pittsburgh in 2006, when they defeated the Oklahoma City Lightning for the National Women’s Football Association (NWFA) title.
 Exactly one decade later, the Divas won their third national title in the same city, a city that has dubbed itself the City of Champions.

 For the D.C.
 Divas, it’s a label that couldn’t be more fitting.